puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 # Filtering

-In addition to creating scripts that call artemis functions. artemis has the ability to pass the artifact data as an argument to a script!
+In addition to creating scripts that call artemis functions.
+Artemis has the ability to pass the artifact data as an argument to a script!
 For most scenarios calling the artemis function is the recommended practice for scripting.
-However, the sole execption is the `filelisting` and `rawfilelisting` artifacts.
+However, the sole execption is the `filelisting` and `rawfilelisting` artifacts or if you encounter large log files (ex: Linux Journal files).

 When pulling a filelisting artemis will recursively walk the filesystem, but in order to keep memory usage low, every 100,000 files artemis will output the